Skip to content

 Why is my Bermuda lawn turning brown in summer?

 Brown patches in summer are most often caused by chinch bugs, drought stress, or fungal disease.
-Water stress browns evenly and recovers quickly with irrigation.
-Chinch bugs create irregular patches that expand from dry, sunny spots and don't recover with watering.
-Fungal patches often show a yellowish or tan color with a defined ring.
-If watering doesn't help within a week, look closer at what's in the brown area.
+Drought stress browns evenly and recovers within a week of watering.
+Chinch bugs create irregular expanding patches in sunny spots that don’t recover with water.
+Fungal brown patch shows circular rings with a dark border visible in morning dew.
+Identify the cause before treating — the treatments are different for each.

 How often should I water my lawn in a SC summer?